16060 Ventura Blvd, PMB 110A, Encino, CA 91436

 The postal clerk who sold the 'topsy-turvy' Jenny invert sheet of 100 to Robey was asked how he failed to realize it was inverted -- 'How was I supposed to know the thing was upside down?
 I never saw an airplane before!' ###

-The world's most valuable stamp, the unique 1856 British Guiana 1¢ magenta -- the 'Holy Grail of Stamps' -- the 'Mona Lisa of Philately' -- was sold June 17, 2014 by Sotheby's (established 1744) in New York after viewings for prospective bidders in London, Hong Kong -- and achieved the single stamp world-record auction price of $9.5 million dollars -- shattering by 430% the prior record for a single stamp of $2.2 million set in 1996 by a Swedish 1855 error of color stamp.
+the 'Holy Grail of Stamps' -- the 'Mona Lisa of Philately' -- was sold June 17, 2014 by Sotheby's (established 1744) in New York after viewings for prospective bidders in London, Hong Kong -- and achieved the single stamp world-record auction price of $9.5 million dollars -- shattering by 430% the prior record for a single stamp of $2.2 million set in 1996 by a Swedish 1855 error of color stamp.

-This incomparable icon of the stamp world was discovered in an attic by a 12-year old school boy -- and sold for $1.50 in 1873, $750 in 1878, $36,000 in 1922, $45,000 in 1940, $280,000 in 1970, $935,000 in 1980 to philanthropist John E. du Pont (1938-2010), heir to a fortune, who died in prison for the second-degree murder (diminished capacity) of his wrestling partner, Olympic Gold Medalist Dave Schultz -- subject of the 2014 critically acclaimed Steve Carell film, Foxcatcher.
+and sold for $1.50 in 1873, $750 in 1878, $36,000 in 1922, $45,000 in 1940, $280,000 in 1970, $935,000 in 1980 to philanthropist John E. du Pont (1938-2010), heir to a fortune, who died in prison for the second-degree murder (diminished capacity) of his wrestling partner, Olympic Gold Medalist Dave Schultz -- subject of the 2014 critically acclaimed Steve Carell film, Foxcatcher.

-Special Note: This is not just a stunning event in stampdom; to me it is quite personal.
 In the early 1950's, since age seven or eight, I marveled at stories in The New York Times, Reader's Digest, Life, Look, Time, Newsweek and Coronet about the famous 1¢ British Guiana stamp having graced world-renowned collections.
 Back then, the world's largest, most famous stamp dealer, Henry Ellis Harris of Boston, estimated its worth at 'the grand sum of $50,000.'
 My childhood memories are not unique -- since its discovery in 1873 millions of all ages have swooned over this magical, mystical masterpiece -- which is ingrained in our culture, our heritage -- whether or not you are a stamp collector.
 It was profoundly humbling to me as a youth, as it is today, to know that no other stamp -- that I or anyone else will own -- will ever equal its stature, majesty or value.

-At the packed Sotheby's Auction Gallery, cameras whirred from major networks -- far more press than for Van Gogh's $110 million 'Irises' (Getty Museum).
+cameras whirred from major networks -- far more press than for Van Gogh's $110 million 'Irises' (Getty Museum).
 This once-in-a-generation story was covered by worldwide wire services, newspapers, cable/satellite TV, radio, magazines, discussion groups, chat rooms, forums, blogs -- as no other art or collectibles story in history.
 This 'eternal stamp' simply transcends philately; many non-collectors have heard of it.
 Since their childhoods, I have told this story to my three daughters and to my grandchildren, and I hope it is passed on to our descendants, forever. ### ©

-future inflation -- Certified 100% genuine by renowned Philatelic Foundation of New York, since 1945 the 'Supreme Court' of rare stamp expertise -- with color photo-embedded 2017 Certificate of Authenticity
+only one known in the world -- Potential value in future years to $300,000 or more -- Excellent investment opportunity -- only $19.5k -- first savvy buyer gets it -- your protection against the certain ravages of future inflation -- Certified 100% genuine by renowned Philatelic Foundation of New York, since 1945 the 'Supreme Court' of rare stamp expertise -- with color photo-embedded 2017 Certificate of Authenticity -- a new find, so not listed in any stamp catalogue -- the greatest combination error sheet ever discovered, visually spectacular --

 >> These are world-class heirlooms -- remarkable acquisitions -- cannot be duplicated for ANY price -- perfect for your retirement or to secure your children's future.

-Call or Text Jay for scans, more details -- (818) 515 - 1222 -- or private
+Call or Text Jay for scans, more details -- (818) 515 - 1222 -- or private email Jay at -- jaytell@hotmail.com -- your confidentiality is assured.

 Jay has 60 years experience as a rare stamp and rare coin dealer, uniting treasures with serious collectors and savvy investors since 1958.
 Backed by a lifetime of expertise, he is a skilled buyer and appraiser, court-certified expert witness, confidential consultant, trusted agent -- and a lifelong specialist in U.S. and world stamp and coin classics, rarities, errors, inverted centers, etc.